If you can't find an answer to your question below, feel free to contact us!

 Q: Who goes on FOP?

-A: In 2017, about one-fourth of the incoming class participated in 39 trips.
-FOPpers came from all over the United States and from many foreign countries.
-There were participants with extensive backpacking experience in Wyoming and folks who have never been outside of New York City.
+A: In 2017, about 1 out of 4 members of the incoming class participated in FOP.
+FOPpers participated in 39 trips and came from all over the United States, and from many foreign countries.
+There were participants with extensive backpacking experience in Wyoming and folks who had never been outside of New York City.
 Students came from all different races, ethnicities, economic circumstances, nationalities, and languages.
-Our goal is to prepare students as best we can for their upcoming Harvard experience, and to do this we try to create diverse FOP trips which are microcosms of the larger, diverse community at Harvard.
+Our goal is to prepare students as best we can for their upcoming Harvard experience.
+To do this, we try to create diverse FOP trips which are microcosms of the larger, diverse community at Harvard.

 Q: What are the FOP dates in 2018?

-A: FOP will run from August 20th to August 26th this year.
-(Please note these dates are one day later than those printed in the Pre-Orientation Brochure.)
-FOPpers will be asked to arrive on campus between 11 AM and 3 PM on the 20th.
+A: FOP will run from August 20 to August 26 this year.
+FOPpers will be asked to arrive on campus between 11 AM and 3 PM on August 20.
 Most trips depart for the woods the following morning.
 Trips will return to campus on the afternoon before Move-In Day.

 A: You will be able to spend that night in your term-time dorm room.
 Because of this, you should bring sheets and toiletries in the luggage you leave behind during FOP.
 Please note: Harvard has a strict policy that prohibits students from choosing beds or rooms within a suite before all members of the suite are present.